From Terraform in Action by Scott Winkler

 This article discusses how Terraform can make serverless infrastructure easy and painless to use.

-This scenario is something I like to call “the two-penny website”, because this is how much I estimate it costs to run on a monthly basis.
-If you can scrounge some coins from between the seat cushions, you’ll be good for at least a year or two of web hosting.
+This scenario is something I like to call “the two-penny website” because this is how much I estimate it costs to run on a monthly basis.
+If you can scrounge some coins from between the seat cushions, you’ll be good for at least a year or two with reliable and affordable web hosting.
+This means that your website can be active and live on the internet and can be accessed by anyone.
 Not to mention (I’m probably overestimating a bit); for most low traffic applications, the true cost is likely to be a fraction of one penny.
 Because serverless is based on the premise of pay-as-you-go, it’s difficult to estimate ahead of time exactly how much it will cost.
 Perhaps, if you have a popular website, you might be charged five cents rather than two cents.
 Nevertheless, I’m sure you agree that serverless has the ability to be comically affordable, and by the end of this article, you won’t have any excuse not to have some sort of web presence.
-You can even justify making silly, or single purpose websites, because it’s practically free anyways.
+You can even justify making silly, or single-purpose websites, because it’s practically free anyways.

 Figure 1 Ballroom Dancers Anonymous Website